EOSullivanBerlin/Order-Tech-Test-Teamleader/README.md

 ### API
 The instructions mention that the app should be able to plug in easily to a real API for the completion of an order.
 My present solution assumes that a successful http request would result in a conformation and failed http request would result in a failure.
-I understand that likely a post request would return some data and this returned data is what I could base the order confirmation on.
+I understand that likely a post request would return some data and this returned data is what I could base the order failure message on.
+I would need more insight into how the API would work.

 ### Application Data
 My application starts with dummy data already saved as state.
 In a real application I think a network request would be made when liked to a lifecycle event of the application to populate this data.